What’s Love Got to Do with It?

 Rather than “over-spiritualizing” things or simply going through the motions, Pastor Adam Bower has developed a tool, with the help of the Holy Spirit, to escalate old-fashioned obedience in the modern American Church.
 He calls it KAIO.

-25 not giving up meeting together, as some are in the habit of doing, but encouraging one another.
+24 And let us consider how we may spur one another on toward love and good deeds,25 not giving up meeting together, as some are in the habit of doing, but encouraging one another.
 (Hebrews 10:24-25)